ESSENTIALS OF DIAGNOSIS

 Vegetations begin near the coaptation line of the leaflet on the side that contacts the opposite leaflet during valve closure.
 Mitral valve vegetations are typically attached within 1–2 cm of the leaflet tip on the left atrial side and prolapse into the left atrium during systole.
 Aortic valve vegetations usually occur on the left ventricular (LV) side of the mid or distal portions of the aortic cusps and prolapse into the LV outflow tract during diastole.
 A similar distribution of lesions occurs on the tricuspid and pulmonic valves.

-Although the course of cardiac lesions in endocarditis varies, in ...
+Although the course of ...